vikasakankshasharma-jpg/team4job/README.md

 ### The Complete Job Lifecycle
 1.  **Job Posting (Job Giver):**
+    *   **AI Job Scoping Wizard:** For novice users, a conversational interface asks for a simple description (e.g., "I need cameras for my shop").
+The AI then generates a complete, structured job post with a professional title, description, suggested skills, and budget.
-    *   Job Givers post detailed job listings, including title, description, skills, location (pincode-based), budget, and bidding deadline.
+    *   **Manual Posting:** Expert users can skip the wizard and fill out a detailed form manually, including title, description, skills, location, budget, and bidding deadline.
-    *   **AI Feature:** An "AI Generate" button uses the job title to create a compelling job description, a list of required skills, and a realistic budget estimate.
+    *   **AI-Assisted Details:** In manual mode, an "AI Generate" button uses the job title to create a compelling job description, a list of required skills, and a realistic budget estimate.
     *   **Direct Award (Optional):** A Job Giver can skip public bidding by entering a known installer's public ID, sending the job offer directly to them.
 2.  **Job Discovery (Installer):**
     *   Verified installers browse public jobs via a searchable, filterable interface.